-Seminole County anticipates using HOME funds to produce up to 9 new homeownership affordable housing units during the 2023-2024 fiscal year.
+Seminole County anticipates using HOME funds to produce up to 12 new homeownership affordable housing units during the 2024-2025 fiscal year.
 The affordable housing units will be targeted to low-moderate income persons and families, including special needs population.

-CDBG funds will be used to provide minor home repairs for 6 LMI homeowners, with an additional 4 LMI homeowners receiving assistance to complete major rehab to their homes.
-Six homeless households will be assisted with ESG Rapid Re-Housing activity funds to reduce homelessness.
+CDBG funds will be used to provide up to 2 LMI homeowners receiving assistance to complete major rehab to their homes and HOME funds will provide rehab assistance for CHDO related activities.